Skip to content

 2. Map each action to a feature category.
 Authentication, core workflow, billing, admin panel, one integration — these are the load-bearing pieces.

 3. Choose your multi-tenancy and permissions model.
 This decision alone can shift cost by tens of thousands depending on complexity.
+A simple row-level isolation model is far cheaper than a full isolated-database-per-tenant architecture.
+See our single-tenant vs multi-tenant SaaS guide for when each makes sense.

-4. Pick a team model based on your stage.
+5. Pick a team model based on your stage.
 Pre-revenue founders are usually better served by a freelancer or focused development partner than an in-house hire.

-5. Add 20–30% contingency.
+6. Add 20–30% contingency.
 Every experienced founder who's shipped a SaaS product will tell you the same thing: scope drifts.
 Budget for it rather than being surprised by it.

-6. Separate build cost from year-one operating cost.
+7. Separate build cost from year-one operating cost.
 Infrastructure, third-party tool subscriptions, and maintenance are real, ongoing numbers — not part of your one-time build budget, but not optional either.

 Cost Breakdown by Project Tier